Museum as Muse

 Have you went to the Zymoglyphic museum?
 I have. and I'm planing on going 100 more times!

 A seven-year-old's perspective on the museum, an interactive guide for kids of all ages.
 Alex G came to visit in November of 2018, took extensive photographs and was inspired to work on the guide on her break times from school.
 The resulting book was published in January of 2019.
+Alex went on to become a resident artist at the museum in 2021 at age 10.

 You can download the PDF here, but it's best to use it as a guide while visiting the museum.
 It is also a coloring book!